Hormone

 HRT MHT Bioidentical HRT Hormone Therapy Oestrogen Therapy

-What are the signs that you need hormone replacement therapy?
+What are the symptoms that indicate that you need hormone replacement therapy?

 Hot Flushes & Night Sweats